powercord-community/owoifier/README.md

 A Powercord plugin to change your message with a ~~cute~~ weeb one

 ## Changelog
+### v2.1.0

+Removed chatbar button.
+No longer sends a toast on `toggleowo`.
+Added a toggle for auto owo in settings.

 ### v2.0.0

 Now uses an actual library! big thanks to [foobball](https://github.com/foobball)